Quasi-2D parahydrogen: On the verge of turning superfluid?

 \section{Model and methodology}

 We consider an ensemble of $N$ \ph2 molecules, regarded as point-like spin-zero bosons, moving in the presence of a smooth, flat substrate.
 In the coverages and temperature ranges considered here, up two \ph2 layers form.
 The system is enclosed in a simulation cell shaped as a cuboid, with periodic boundary conditions in all directions (but the length of the cell in the $z$ direction can be considered infinite for all practical purposes).
 The flat (glass) substrate occupies the $z=0$ face of the cuboid, whose area is $A$.
-The nominal coverage $\theta$ is given by $N/A$, while $N_1/A$, $N_2/A$ are the 2D densities in the two layers.
-The quantum-mechanical many-body Hamiltonian reads as follows:
+The nominal coverage $\theta$ is given by $N/A$.\\ The quantum-mechanical many-body Hamiltonian reads as follows:

 where ${\bf r}_i\equiv (x_i,y_i,z_i)$ is the position of the $i$th molecule, $r_{ij}\equiv|{\bf r}_i-{\bf r}_j|$ and $\lambda=12.031$ K\AA$^{2}$.
 The first and second sums run over all the $N$ \ph2 molecules, while the third runs over all pairs of molecules.
 The function $v(r)$ is the accepted Silvera-Goldman \cite{SG} potential, which describes the interaction between two \ph2 molecules, whereas $U$ describes the interaction of a \ph2 molecule with the glass substrate.
 We use here the so-called ``3-9'' potential: